 Alpaca Information Centre

-The Alpaca Information Centre is owned by George and Jenny and provides information to all levels of the alpaca industry from the novice beginner to the most experienced alpaca breeder.
+The Alpaca Information Centre is based at Banksia Park and is owned by George and Jenny.
+It provides information to all levels of the alpaca industry from the novice beginner to the most experienced alpaca breeder.

 Murdoch University directs veterinary students with an interest in alpacas to the farm for practical farm experience.
-This includes living on the farm for one week.
+This can include living on the farm for one week.
 Students participate in the full operation of the farm and gain valuable insights into the commercial world of alpaca farming.

-Over the years the Alpaca Information Centre has operated many workshops and conducted seminars for the benefit of the alpaca industry.
+Over the years the Alpaca Information Centre has operated many workshops and conducted seminars for the benefit of the alpaca industries in Australia, Canada, New Zealand, South Africa and England & Germany.
 These workshops frequently involve practical demonstrations and new entrants to the industry find them most informative.

 Workshop topics have included: